Our school is dedicated to St. Teresa of Lisieux. Therese is one of the best-loved saints in the Church and was known as "The Little Flower."

 For our school community, making the journey through life is about building relationships: with God and with one another.
 In order to sustain us on this journey and indeed to respond to the needs of the members of our community and the wider world, we place great importance on sharing assemblies, liturgies and services together.
 Whilst our faith underpins all that happens within the school, there are regular, planned opportunities for us to come together to worship.
 From time to time, additional services are needed in response to local, national or international events.

-Classes are taking it in turns to lead our Tuesday morning prayer.
-Classes take turns in attending Thursday morning mass with the parish.
+Classes take turns in attending Thursday morning mass and adoration with the parish.

 Follow the link to visit the parish website: